-The "SC EQ IN" button in the wild assign (bottom) row of the dynamics control section is used to switch sidechain EQ in and out.
+The 'SC EQ IN' button in the 8th control cell in the bottom row of the wild assign panel is used to switch sidechain EQ in and out.

-The sidechain EQ parameter controls can be found in the top row of the dynamics control area.
+Pressing the sidechain 'LISTEN' button in the same cell allows the user to listen to the effect that the sidechain EQ is having on the signal.
 As with regular EQ bands, you can select various response types by pressing RESP and turning the related shaft encoder.
-The remaining controls change according to the response chosen
+The remaining controls change according to the response chosen.

-The EQ response curve for the sidechain can be viewed by selecting SCEQ from the TFT screen beneath the EQ curve.
+The EQ response curve for the side-chain can be viewed by selecting SCEQ ON from the TFT screen on the left of the EQ curve or from the panel as described.